-This protocol is specifically for administering tixagevimab co-packaged with cilgavimab (EVUSHELD) for the preexposure prophylaxis (prevention) of COVID-19 in certain adults.
+This protocol is specifically for administering medications for the pre-exposure prophylaxis (prevention) of COVID-19 in certain adults.

 PRESENTING PROBLEM:

 The product is only authorized for those individuals who are not currently infected with COVID-19 virus and who have not recently been exposed to an individual infected with COVID-19.
 These patients should also have one of the following indications: